nfaguirrec/M3C-store/README.md

 ## File format .rxyz

 All files are stored in the .rxyz format, which is the standard format used by M3C.
-This basically follows the same format than .xyz files (line 1: number of atoms n, line 2: comment, lines from 3 up to 3 + n: symbols and atomic positions in Å), except that in the second line the value of the energy is given in atomic units (it is not only a simple comment!).
+The name of the files follow the format stoichiometry>.q<charge>.m<multiplicity>-<id>.rxyz e.g. H2C2.q0.m1-1.rxyz.
+This format basically the same than .xyz files (line 1: number of atoms n, line 2: comment, lines from 3 up to 3 + n: symbols and atomic positions in Å), except that in the second line the value of the energy is given in atomic units (it is not only a simple comment!).
 Additionally, calculated vibrational frequencies in cm<sup>-1</sup>, symmetry, and electronic state are also included.
 The following block shows the information of the lowest energy state of the acetylene molecule (H<sub>2</sub>C<sub>2</sub>) in the .rxyz format:

 ```
 4